 Get outside!
 Sugar Land has a wide variety of outdoor recreational opportunities available for residents and the surrounding community.

-The Municipal Pool at City Park is open seasonally and swim lessons are offered onsite.
-Additionally, the Splashpad at River Park as well as the Splashpad at the Plaza adjacent to Smart Financial Center are open from April 15 through October 15 of each year.
+We operate two splashpads: the Splashpad at RiverPark and the Splashpad at the Plaza adjacent to Smart Financial Center, which are typically open from April 15 through October 15 of each year.

-We have partnered with Texas Parks & Wildlife to receive fish stockings at select community fishing lakes at our parks.
-Take a look at recent and upcoming fish stockings below:
+We have partnered with TPWD to receive fish stockings at select community fishing lakes within our parks.